ccarabine/payrollapp/docs/testing.md

 ## Testing of user story 4

-*“As a user, I want to process employees hours and get feedback if i have entered them already”*
+*“As a user, I want to process employees hours and get feedback if I have entered them already”*

 **Covered by Feature  4: Process /Amend payroll**